AmbireTech/adex-validator-stack-rust/README.md

 ## Testing setup

 ### Rust setup

-- Requires `nightly 2019-04-07`, as `futures-preview` fails to build.
+- Requires `nightly 2019-05-08`, because of the new syntax for `await` and our `tower-web` dependency fails to build.
 We've setup `rust-toolchain` but you can manually override it as well with `rustup override set nightly-2019-04-07`.

 #### Linux